There are many details to keep in mind before travelling to France and start your adventure with us at BSB.

-That’s it, you’ve arrived in Dijon!
+That’s it, you’ve arrived at BSB!
 You will soon be part of the great BSB family.
-The BSB International Relations teams welcome you on our campuses : these may be your very first days in France and we want you to feel comfortable in this new living and working environment.
+The BSB International Relations team welcome you on our campuses : these may be your very first days in France and we want you to feel comfortable in this new living and working environment.

 The most beautiful life adventure awaits you!

-Melting Potes’ main mission is to welcome international students in order to help them feel at home as soon as they arrive on campus.
+BSB has 2 student clubs dedicated to international students.
+Their main mission is to welcome international students to help them feel at home as soon as they arrive on campus.

 Need a buddy ?
-You can contact them before arrival and ask for someone to be your “Buddy”, who will welcome and help you find your way around.
+Don’t hesitate to contact them before your arrival and ask for someone to be your “Buddy”, who will welcome and help you find your way around.

 Dijon is a city on a human scale, very easy to live in and BSB is located in the city centre, close to the TGV station.
 Everything is within walking distance from BSB!